Yemeni Air Force: Saudi-led intervention in Yemen (2015–present)

 The following few days, the coalition strikes started targeting the structures and air-frames to a more severe extent.

 On 15 April 2015, a Saudi debriefing showed the Arab coalition strikers destroying two Su-22 and one F-5 jet fighters while they were sitting on the tarmac.
 The F-5 looked covered by a net, while the Su-22s were parked in the open.
 Another picture showing the wrecks of two Su-22 and one F-5 jets emerged on 30 April 2015.

-On 4 May 2015, evidence of a Yemeni Il-76TD at Sana'a International Airport engulfed in flames emerged.
+On 4 May 2015, evidence of a Yemeni Il-76TD at Sanaa International Airport engulfed in flames emerged.

 The fate of 10 Yemeni MiG-29 fighters remained unknown while the assessment on the number of other air-frames destroyed is difficult to establish.
 As of 2017 the Yemeni Air force after years of warfare and the Saudi-led coalition bombing is inoperable and non-functional.

 After government troops recaptured the Al Anad Air Base, the Yemeni air force was rebuilt and was trained by the UAE.
 They provide close air support.

 Houthis operate drones allegedly delivered by Iran.

+In 2026, the Yemeni Government said they bombed the runway of Sanaa international airport to stop an Iranian plane from landing there on 13 July.
+On 25 July, military officials claimed their aircraft were used to target Houthi positions in Marib and al-Jaw.
+On 5 September, the Yemeni military said government warplanes were used to strike positions in Taiz and Hodeidah.
+After claiming each of these bombings were conducted by the Royal Saudi Air Force, on 16 September the Houthis released footage of a Saudi F-15 they said they shot down, which was verified by the BBC to show wreckage in a location west of Marib, and a tail number indicating it belonged to the 55th Squadron of the Royal Saudi Air Force based at King Khalid Air Base.